I Got A Surprise $650 Electric Bill! Tips On How You Can Fix It.

 -Sign Up For Alerts Through Your Electric Provider

 Most utility companies have an option to receive alerts for your bill.
-The most useful in these circumstances would be an alert that you are using more electricity than what is normal for your household.
+The most useful notification would be an alert that you are using more electricity than what is normal for your household.
 This can give you a heads up that something is not right, and give you an opportunity to fix it before you get that big bill at the end of the month.

 -Make Sure Your System Is Up To Date On Maintenance

 This isn't just about professional maintenance.
-Just making sure your filter is changed on schedule is a crucial part of keeping your system running the way that it's supposed to.
+Just making sure your filter is changed on schedule is a crucial part of keeping your system running right.
 Sometimes people set reminders on their phones on the same day every month.
 Others have said that it's convenient to buy more than one filter at once so that they are available when its time and it takes out that extra step of having to make a trip to the store.
-Manufacturers of your HVAC equipment also recommend regular maintenance and inspection by a professional HVAC company to ensure your system is operating as it should.
+Manufacturers of your HVAC equipment also recommend regular maintenance and inspection by a trained and certified technician to ensure your system is operating as it should.
 In addition to maintenance and system performance, you have to consider what will keep your warranty intact.
 Most HVAC equipment has a warranty, and in order for you to be eligible to make a claim on the warranty, the regular, required maintenance must be up to date.

 If you have questions on steps you can take to ensure you are maximizing your energy savings with your HVAC system, reach out to us!
 We can make recommendations on air purification, humidity control, zone systems, thermostats, ductless, upgrades, and more.